 Gladiotron also features an online comic which you can find on this site.
-The comic is currently in alpha, and we will continue to develop and refine it with your feedback.
-The comic is updated with new content and pages regularly.
-Our update schedule is still being worked out, but for now, updates will happen every Thursday starting Thursday, August 22, 2019.
+The comic is currently in alpha, and we will continue to develop and refine it as we go.
+The goal is to update with new content and pages regularly.
+Our update schedule is still being worked out as we create assets, so updates will happen periodically, but probably not that regulary initially.
 Also, the comic is unique in that it is a 3d interactive comic, so since development has been a bit of a process, we are excited to share it with you!

 You can start reading here.

 Headphones are recommended.